SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/azuredevops-integration.md

 |      ```
 |     build-wrapper-win-x86/build-wrapper-win-x86-64.exe --out-dir <output directory> MSBuild.exe /t:Rebuild
 |      ```
-|      Example of bash commands on a linux host with a *make* build:
+|      Example of bash commands on a Linux host with a *make* build:
 |      ```
 |      build-wrapper-linux-x86/build-wrapper-linux-x86-64 --out-dir <output directory> make clean all
 |      ```